 Price and release date

-If you’re not so eager and you can’t wait for the next release, you could always check out the Xiaomi Mi Band 5, which is perfect for those on a budget, coming in at well under $50.
+If you’re not so eager and you can’t wait for the next Mi Band 7 release, you could always check out our Xiaomi Mi Band 5 review, or opt for GA Mi Band 6 (make sure to order the Global version).

 Inside the Xiaomi Mi Band 6